The Historic Journey of Palapa B2

 Palapa's Nine-Month, 119 Million Mile Odyssey

 The commercial satellite Palapa B2 was launched for the Indonesian government on STS-41B in February 1984.
 However, it failed to reach geosynchronous orbit due to an onboard rocket malfunction.
-Sattel Technologies (California) purchased the satellite from an insurance group while it was circling the earth in a useless orbit, and contracted with NASA to retrieve it.
-Retrieval occurred in November 1984 on Space Shuttle mission STS-51A.
+Sattel Technologies (California) purchased the satellite from an insurance group while it was in orbit, and contracted with NASA to retrieve it.
+Retrieval occurred in November 1984 on STS-51A.
 Sattel also contracted Hughes Aircraft Company (the original manufacturer) and McDonnell Douglas (launch service provider) to refurbish and relaunch the satellite, then renamed Palapa B2-R. The relaunch in April 1990 was successful, and title transferred back to Indonesia.
 See the Palapa B2-R history at http://space.jpl.nasa.gov/msl/Programs/palapa.html.

-The sign is referring to the two satellites, Palapa B-2 and Westar 6 that the astronauts retrieved from orbit after their Payload Assist Modules (PAM) failed to fire.
+The sign refers to Palapa B-2 and Westar 6 that the astronauts retrieved from orbit after their Payload Assist Modules (PAM) failed to fire.

 The road to relaunch was a rocky one in several respects.
 The satellite was in a useless orbit at about 250 n. mi. altitude.
 To lower it to an altitude that could be reached by the Shuttle, NASA and Hughes engineers worked out a tricky maneuver in which on-board thrusters were fired in a manner calculated to lower the satellite to 160 n. mi.
 Sattel purchased the satellite before the in-orbit maneuver details were fully worked out and prior to orbital operations commencing, and took the risk that the maneuver would be successful.